Blarse/shim-review/README.md

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?
 *******************************************************************************
-- Name:
+- Name: Gleb Fotengauer-Malinovskiy
-- Position:
+- Position: Lead Software Engineer
-- Email address:
+- Email address: glebfm@altlinux.org
-- PGP key fingerprint:
+- PGP key fingerprint: 3F07 F25C 98B6 714D 8809 C8DF DE50 4C15 D098 D624
+- See the file keys/glebfm.pub in this git repo

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably